thomasWeise/moptipy/README.md

 ### 9.3.
 Other Python Libraries of Optimization Algorithms

-Here we provide a list of other Python software packages that can be used for solving optimization problems (in alphabetical order).
+Here we provide a very incomplete list of other Python software packages that can be used for solving optimization problems (in alphabetical order).
+A much better list maintained by [Keivan Tafakkori](https://ktafakkori.github.io) can be found [here](https://ktafakkori.github.io/optimization-packages-in-python-list/).

 - [`cmaes`](https://github.com/CyberAgent/cmaes) provides implementations of Covariance Matrix Adaptation Evolution Strategies for solving continuous optimization problems.
   It is maintained by Masashi Shibata and Masahiro Nomura and available at <https://pypi.org/project/cmaes/> and <https://github.com/CyberAgent/cmaes>.